 Embracing both Spanish and South American fare, the menu at Pinchjo’s offers the best of both worlds.
 To occupy us before our mains, Beatriz whet our appetites with a portion of tequeños de quest blanco.

 Something of a breakfast starter – an idea which should be immediately adopted by all restaurants.
 These are soft rolls of dough encasing chewy sticks of mild cheese, fried just enough and served with a mildly spiced chutney.

 Satisfyingly savoury with just a hint of a sweet something from the chutney, they’re positively addictive.

-Round two featured a veteran of the brunch brigade – the obligatory avocado toast.
+Round two featured a veteran of the brunch safe place to buy levitra online brigade – the obligatory avocado toast.
 Pinchjo’s serves their variation artistically on a slice of thick, toasted bloomer, complete with a perfectly pop-able, poached egg.

 The real show stealer, however, had to be the huevos rotos.
 Think patatas bravas but brunch-style.
 Thinly sliced fried potatoes are topped with two crispy fried eggs, accompanied by generous slices of chunky chorizo.

 The marriage between crispy potatoes and runny eggs is comfort food at its very best, whilst the chorizo adds a luxurious, salty kick to every bite.
 A definite must for any visit.

 In case you have room for a something a little sweeter, the brunch menu features chocolate-filled churros amongst other tantalising delights.

 Fried to perfection, speckled with cinnamon sugar and holding a sweet, chocolate centre, the churros are served piping hot and crackling from the fryer, accompanied by a scoop of creamy vanilla.
 The cherry on top of a truly satisfying sundae.